Black in Halifax: Metro's editor on why this special feature is long overdue

 Now, this feature isn’t meant to simply point fingers.
 It’s meant to amplify voices that too often go unheard.
 It’s meant to show this city the lived experiences of a community with a long and complicated history here.

-It's also to ackknowledge that we haven't done a good enough job to amplify those voices.
+It's also to acknowledge that we haven't done a good enough job to amplify those voices.
 We want to do better.

 We want to hear from you too, the Black community, during the feature.